oluwatoyint/NetflixDataAnalysisInSQL/README.md

  ALTER TABLE netflixStaging DROP Column cast
  ALTER TABLE netflixStaging DROP Column listed_in
 ```
 **Result:** We now have a completely normalized table netflixStaging.
-We can get any information/content we want from the directors, cast, listedin and country using relational operators like join, inner join.
+We can get any content we want (analyse) about the directors, cast, listedin and country from the tables netflixStaging_Director, netflixStaging_Country, netflixStaging_ListedIn, netflixStaging_Cast and netflixStaging using relational operators like join and inner join.

 ## Business Problems and Solutions